INITI-Playground/initi-playground-docs/docs/setup/sound-settings.md

 # Sound settings

-The Sound Settings section enables users to configure audio options for the Initi Playground, including adjusting the master volume and selecting the output device.
+The Sound Settings section enables users to configure audio options for the INITI Playground, including adjusting the master volume and selecting the output device.

 ## Locating sound settings